DragonSenses/Algorithms/LeetCode/65-valid-number/problem.md

 7. **Invalid Characters**:
    - If any other character is encountered (not a digit, sign, exponent, or dot), return `false` as the input is invalid.

+8. **Final Validation**:
+   - After completing the iteration, return the value of `seenDigit`.
+This ensures that the input contains at least one digit and adheres to the rules.